stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Sensemaking, Uncertainty, and Purpose” – The Great Simplification 31.md

-there's actually something that you said about the must be processed in a single human mind that's important and i want to come back to. but just to make sense of the detour and why i was mentioning the thing in food and online relationships and all those areas... there's a hypernormal stimulus that is separated from the rest of what made it evolutionarily relevant. that's the one-marshmallow reward circuit rather than the two-marshmallow reward circuit that involves some self-application for some kind of delayed and healthier gratification. that obviously is also the case with the kind of reward circuits associated with sense-making [1237](https://www.youtube.com/watch?v=kTFqnPEyweE&t=1237.799s)

-and understanding. the one-marshmallow reward circuits are to get certainty very quickly without the work of actually trying to study and understand the situation and just- nate hagens: ah. so, that certainty is a one-marshmallow. that makes sense. daniel schmachtenberger:
+there's actually something that you said about the must be processed in a single human mind that's important and i want to come back to. but just to make sense of the detour and why i was mentioning the thing in food and online relationships and all those areas... there's a hypernormal stimulus that is separated from the rest of what made it evolutionarily relevant. that's the one-marshmallow [[reward circuit]] rather than the two-marshmallow [[reward circuit]] that involves some self-application for some kind of delayed and healthier gratification. that obviously is also the case with the kind of [[reward circuit|reward circuits]] associated with sense-making and understanding. the one-marshmallow [[reward circuit|reward circuits]] are to get certainty very quickly without the work of actually trying to study and understand the situation and just- nate hagens: ah. so, that certainty is a one-marshmallow. that makes sense. daniel schmachtenberger: